 I love sleeping in the airport!
 Said no one ever.
 Unfortunately, travelers often find themselves in these situations where this might be the only option.
-We are here to help with the top tips to actually fall asleep in an airport.
+We are here to help provide an overnight sleeping guide at the gate!

 Maybe you missed your flight because of traffic, your connecting flight was missed, you flight was cancelled or delayed, or you have a long layover.
 These things unfortunately come with the territory of traveling, so it is best to be prepared in advanced in the event one of these things happens to you!